HackerOtodidak/dirtyhack/README.md

 **AI-Native Security System for Vibecoded Applications**

+> **DirtyHack Fork Notice**
+> This repository is my “DirtyHack” fork of [SecureVibes](https://github.com/anshumanbh/securevibes).
+I love the upstream work but don’t have time to craft polished PRs that need manual review.
+Instead I vibe-code experimental features and quick hacks to push toward fully autonomous agentic workflows so I can “vibe hack” whenever inspiration strikes.
+Use this fork at your own risk: it may move fast, break often, and diverge from upstream best practices.

 SecureVibes uses **Claude's multi-agent architecture** to autonomously find security vulnerabilities in your codebase.
 Five specialized AI agents (4 required + 1 optional DAST) work together to deliver comprehensive, context-aware security analysis with concrete evidence.

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)